Twin-2/reading-notes/reading-notes.md

 you can make things \(like className) dynamic by creating a new object withing the function and do something like += to the string that is it's name.

+## Day 1 lecture

+### Backgrounds

+- 7-8 years teaching, 6 years at CF
+- No college education, went through "imposter syndrome"

+- Software engineer: these skills are learned in 301
+- 301 about the usage of tools, but you have to learn how to use said tools.
+- NOT ABOUT being an excilent programmer, About being an engineer, understanding architecture.

+- Lectures: want to grasp core concepts to set up for lab and set up for lab.

+CF Mission: tech skills for a bette life, for a better community, and for a better world.
+- other backgrounds are good in coding.
+- learn to translate those skills into this new environemnt

+CF Mission: We guide people from all backgrounds to change thier lives through fast-pasted, career-focused education.
+We shape passionate learners with immersive training to meet industry needs and improve diversity.
+- is fast paced
+- passionate learners, sharing with others

+### React lecture

+**Readings are for surface level understanind**

+#### Daily structure

+1. Morning
+- Warm up 5-10min
+- Code review 15-45min
+- Main topic ~2 hours
+- Lab prep 5-10min

+2. Afternoon
+- 1-2/3pm for Code challenge
+- 2/3-6pm lab **priority**

+## React JS

+React is a **library** but acts somewhat like a framework
+- Declaarative programming: declare something and it does it.
+- Component based

+- Extending classes
+  - must use super(props) in new constructor function to call in previous constructor function

+Node.js runs off the global object not the window object.